BadrIT/translation_center/README.md

           end

           def current_user
-            # write code that returns the current user in session
+            # write code that returns the current ActiveRecord user in session
           end

         end
       end
       ```
-    in the current user make sure that you have the sql user not the mongo user because that's what we will use in translation center enginer
+    in the current_user method make sure that you return the ActiveRecord user not the Mongo user because that's what we will use in translation center engine.

 ## How to use